The Optical Tube

 A 2” to 1.25” adapter will allow you to leave the 2” extension tube permanently seated in the FlexTube’s focuser, as well as use 2” filters with your 1.25” eyepieces and grip your eyepieces with a non-marring compression ring rather than gouging their barrels with a metal screw.
 There are a lot of options to choose from, but the Astromania twist-lock unit is a good deal and takes thumb screws out of the equation altogether.

-A UHC (ultra high contrast) nebula filter increases the contrast and brings out faint detail in nebulae, as making previously invisible targets possible to see under good conditions.
+A UHC (ultra high contrast) nebula filter increases the contrast and brings out faint detail in nebulae, making previously invisible targets possible to see under good conditions.
 Our top pick in this category is the 2” Orion Orion UltraBlock filter.
 You really don’t need any other filters; moon/planetary color or dimming filters just blur your view and don’t help at all in most cases, while specialized H-Beta and Oxygen-III nebula filters are seldom even used by experienced observers.

 What can you see?

-Your views through any telescope of deep-sky objects—faint objects outside the Solar System such as nebulae, galaxies, and star clusters—are heavily affected by light pollution.
-Under light-polluted skies, you’ll be able to see open star clusters, which are usually composed of bright and colorful stars that look vivid and stunning with a large-aperture telescope like the 10” FlexTube.
+Under light-polluted skies, we’ll be able to see open star clusters, which are usually composed of bright and colorful stars that look vivid and stunning with a large-aperture telescope like the 10” FlexTube.
 The Double Cluster in Cassiopeia, M11 in Scutum, and M35 in Gemini are all examples of these.
 There are many more open star clusters throughout the Milky Way, often adjoining bright and dark nebulae or larger “star cloud” regions.

 Globular star clusters are more crowded, with hundreds of thousands of stars crammed into areas that are only about a hundred light-years across.
-Globular star clusters will be a little harder to see in places with a lot of light pollution, but the 10″ FlexTube Dobsonian should be able to see the brightest ones, like M13 and M15, in almost any sky at high magnification.
-Some clusters, like M92, show an ellipsoidal shape; others, like M13, have dust lanes, and smaller and dimmer globulars may be difficult to resolve or even see with the 10” FlexTube Dobsonian due to their smaller size and greater distance from us.
+Globular star clusters are a little harder to see in places with a lot of light pollution, but the 10″ FlexTube Dobsonian should be able to see the brightest ones, like M13 and M15, in almost any sky at high magnification.
+Some clusters, like M92, show an ellipsoidal shape; others, like M13, have dust lanes, and smaller and dimmer globulars are difficult to resolve or even see with the 10” FlexTube Dobsonian due to their smaller size and greater distance from us.

-Light pollution doesn’t really change the way Solar System objects look (except for making some faint moons visible), and the 10″ aperture of the FlexTube gives better resolution than a smaller telescope.
-Mercury and Venus show their phases—though little else—at any magnification, and the Moon provides jaw-dropping vistas of detail, with countless craters, ridges, mountains, and ridges mere miles across visible regardless of phase or viewing conditions.
-The 10” FlexTube reveals the polar ice caps of Mars and any ongoing dust storms almost any time the planet is visible, and when Mars is at or near its closest approach to Earth, you can make out a few dark markings on its surface as well.
+- The 10” FlexTube reveals the polar ice caps of Mars and any ongoing dust storms almost any time the planet is visible, and when Mars is at or near its closest approach to Earth, you can make out a few dark markings on its surface as well.

-The 10” FlexTube Dobsonian will easily show you Jupiter’s four large Galilean moons (even the 9×50 finder should reveal all 4) and on a steady night, their disks and shadows can be seen when they transit in front of Jupiter.
+- The 10” FlexTube Dobsonian easily shows me Jupiter’s four large Galilean moons (even the 9×50 finder should reveal all 4) and on a steady night, their disks and shadows can be seen when they transit in front of Jupiter.
 Jupiter itself shows many colorful cloud belts and storms, which constantly change as the days and weeks go by.
 The Great Red Spot can also be resolved amidst Jupiter’s turbulent cloud bands.
-You can also see the rings and several moons of Saturn, with the Cassini Division in the rings and cloud belts on Saturn itself visible on a steady night with the 10” FlexTube.

-Uranus appeals as a turquoise-teal dot with the 10” FlexTube Dobsonian, with some cloud details and a few faint moons visible on the best nights at very high magnifications.
-Neptune’s disk is hard to resolve clearly even under good conditions, but its moon Triton is not difficult to spot beside it with the 10” FlexTube Dobsonian.
-Pluto can also be seen as a faint, star-like point if you know where to look, provided you have dark enough skies.
+- Uranus appeals as a turquoise-teal dot with the 10” FlexTube Dobsonian, with some cloud details and a few faint moons visible on the best nights at very high magnifications.